-- Construction started during the summer of 2013 on the Gateway Plaza, a new 18-story office building situated in downtown Richmond.
-McGuireWoods Consulting, LLC will be the anchor tenant of this new building.
-The building will be substantially complete by late 2014. - Virginia Commonwealth University, located in the heart of Richmond with an enrollment in excess of 32,000 students, continues to be a key factor in new development.
+- Construction started during the summer of 2013 on the Gateway Plaza, a new 18-story office building in downtown Richmond.
+McGuireWoods Consulting, LLC is the anchor tenant of this new building and construction was completed in 2015. - Virginia Commonwealth University, located in the heart of Richmond with an enrollment in excess of 31,000 students, continues to be a key factor in new development.
 The university and its health system plan to invest \$3.5 billion in the region over the next 12 to 15 years.
-Current projects include the \$168 million Children's Pavilion facility (opening summer 2015) and an \$83 million expansion on West Grace Street, which includes two student-housing buildings and a seven-story office and classroom tower. - Construction on the First Freedom Center and connecting Marriott hotel, located in downtown Richmond at Cary and 14th Street, is expected to be completed in early 2015.
-The First Freedom Center celebrates the 1786 Virginia law that guaranteed religious freedom, while the Marriot hotel will provide approximately 200 guest rooms. - The historic rehabilitation of The Locks, a mixed-use residential and commercial development along the Haxall and Kanawha Canals, continues with the construction of a four-story structure of approximately 52 apartment units at the corner of 12th and Byrd.
+Current projects include the \$181 million Children's Hospital of Richmond Pavilion facility and an \$83 million expansion on West Grace Street, which includes two student-housing buildings and a seven-story office and classroom tower. - Construction on the First Freedom Center and connecting Marriott hotel, located in downtown Richmond at Cary and 14th Street, was completed in early 2015.
+The First Freedom Center celebrates the 1786 Virginia law that guaranteed religious freedom, while the Marriot hotel provides approximately 200 guest rooms. - The historic rehabilitation of The Locks, a mixed-use residential and commercial development along the Haxall and Kanawha Canals, continues with the construction of a four-story structure of approximately 52 apartment units at the corner of 12th and Byrd.
 The first phase of the project, completed in the summer of 2013, created 175 apartments with 8,000 square feet of retail space.
-Future plans call for a potential office/residential tower structure at 10th and Byrd. - Renovations began in November 2013 on the Central National Bank building, located in downtown Richmond at Broad and Third Streets.
-The building, vacant since 2000, will be transformed into approximately 200 apartments.
-Renovations are expected to be complete by late 2015. - Richmond welcomed the Washington Redskins to their new training facility in July 2013.
-The City's \$10.8 million investment provides an opportunity for fans to connect with the team during their annual two-week training camp.
-Joint training camp practices with the New England Patriots were held at the Richmond training facility in 2014. - Meadowville Technology Park in Chesterfield County continues to be a cornerstone of future economic growth in the County.
+Future plans call for a potential office/residential tower structure at 10th and Byrd. - Richmond welcomed the Washington Redskins to their new training facility in July 2013.
+The City's \$10.8 million investment provides an opportunity for fans to connect with the team during their annual two-week training camp in Richmond. - Meadowville Technology Park in Chesterfield County continues to be a cornerstone of future economic growth in the County.
 Located at Interstate 295 and Meadowville Road, development activity in the park includes a one million square foot Amazon fulfillment center (opened October 2012) and a 242,000 square foot data center for Capital One (opened March 2014). - In June 2014, China's Shandong Tralin Paper Company announced plans to build a \$2 billion paper and fertilizer factory at James River Industrial Center in Chesterfield, near Interstate 95 and Route 288.
 Supported by a grant from the Governor's Opportunity Fund, the facility is expected to create over 2,000 jobs.
 Groundbreaking is expected to begin in 2016. - Construction began in summer 2013 at Libbie Mill, a new \$434 million mixed-use community on 80 acres on Staples Mill Road in Henrico County.
-The development is projected to have 994 homes,

-1,096 apartments, and about 160,000 square feet of office and retail space.
+The development is projected to have 994 homes, 1,096 apartments, and about 160,000 square feet of office and retail space.
 The first announced retail tenant, Southern Season, opened a 53,000 square foot store in July 2014.
+Ongoing construction includes a new 50,000 square foot Henrico County library opening October 2015 and a new 43,000 square foot office building opening in early 2016.
+Construction on a new five-story retail and apartment building is scheduled to begin in late 2015 or early 2016.